marianarossi/socket-programming-study/README.md

 ## Overview

-In this project, we implemented a tic tac toe game using network communication via TCP sockets.
-The idea is that the server acts as the referee, managing the board state and game logic, while two clients connect to the server to play.
-Each client represents a player (Player 1 with the **X** symbol and Player 2 with the **O** symbol).
+This project features a Tic Tac Toe game that uses TCP sockets for network communication.
+The server acts as the referee, managing the board state and game logic, while two clients connect to participate in the match.
+One client represents Player 1 (using the X symbol), and the other represents Player 2 (using the O symbol).

-The server sends board updates and control messages (for example, "Your turn", "Winner", "Draw") to the clients, who in turn send their moves (a number from 1 to 9 representing the board position).
+Throughout the game, the server broadcasts board updates and control messages (such as "Your turn", "Winner", or "Draw") to the clients, and each client sends its moves (a number from 1 to 9 indicating the board position) back to the server.

 ---